wai-blue/adios-docs/Documentation/6. Database/Model.md

 ### columnValidate(string $column, $value)

-Checks the valitidy of a value for a column.
+Checks the valitidy of a value of a column.
 Returns bool.

 ```php
 $model->columnValidate("id_staff",$value);